Frank Graham 4-H Volunteer Leadership Award

 - Counties are limited to one (1) nomination (single person or couple) per year, regardless of the number of volunteers in that county.

-Awards will be limited to no more than two volunteers per region.
+- Depending on the number of nominees received, awards may be limited to no more than two volunteers per region.
 A small committee will make the final selection based on:

 - Years of service